spryker/spryker-docs/_drafts/oryx/orchestration/app-feature.md

 template: concept-topic-template
 ---

-# Application feature

-`AppFeature` is a higher level collection of lower level primitives such as:
+`AppFeature` is a higher level collection of lower level primitives, such as the following:

 <!-- TODO: Link to components -->
 - Components